spkesDE/com.spkes.telegramNotifications/README.txt

-Use Telegram with your Homey Pro!
+This app adds support to send Telegram messages from and to your Homey Pro.
-Currently only message receiving.
-Will support incoming messages soon.

-How to setup the App:
+How to setup

-Step 1:
+STEP 1
+    Install the app
+STEP 2
     Set up your own Telegram bot.
 This is fully secure and private, since you are the only one who can access the message archive.
-Step 2:
 Enter @Botfather in the search tab of Telegram and choose the @Botfather bot.
-Step 3:
+STEP 3
-    Click “Start” to activate BotFather bot or enter /newbot.
+    Click “Start” to activate @BotFather bot or enter /newbot.
+I recommend to set the bot to private (aka /setjoingroup to DISABLED) and to set the privacy to DISABLED (Send /setprivacy to @BotFather)
-Step 4:
+STEP 4
-    Enter the Token inside the App Settings
+    Enter the Token inside the app settings
-Step 5:
-    Restart the App and message your Bot /start and click the button!

-Done!
+STEP 5
+    Write your bot over Telegram /start and follow the instructions Each user has to also send the Bot the /start command.
+You can share the Bot via Telegram over the profile or search for the like u searched for the BotFather bot.
+STEP 6
+    Enjoy! :)